JohannFaustVIII/SpringCloudPlayground/NOTES.md

 port and nodePort.
 NodePort service is not secure as worker node ports are open.
 Not for production cases.
 4. LoadBalancer - accessible externally through cloud load balancer providers.
 So nodePort is not accessible externally, but by load balancer service.
 Extension of NodePort and ClusterIP service type.

+## What is ELK?

+ELK is stack of three main components: Elasticsearch, Logstash and Kibana.
+Main purpose of ELK is to gather data from a system, filter and analyze them, and finally, visualize them to end user.

+Elasticsearch if search and analytics engine, used to process data.

+Logstash is a tool allowing to collect data from various source and send them to desired destination.
+The main role in ELK: send data to Elasticsearch.

+Kibana is a data visualization and exploration tool.
+It is used to read data from Elasticsearch and visualize them.

+Often, fourth component can be added: Beats.
+Beats is a family data shippers, working on different machines and systems.
+They main purpose is to send logs to Logstash or Elasticsearch.